CayøLargo

 USD valuesDollar amounts (e.g., net_gex_usd, trade_value_usd) are in actual USD, not thousands or millions.
 A value of 1234567.89 means $1,234,567.89.

-Tier field filtering
+Tier field entitlements

 {